Glossary

 How to care for ZZ Chameleon

-They should not be in a position to see the sun directly, although early morning or late evening sun is fine.
+ZZ Chameleon should not be in a position to see the sun directly, although early morning or late evening sun is fine.
 Filtered sunlight through a sheer curtain is best and most homes are comprised primarily of indirect sunlight.
 The best spot for them is where they do not see the sun during the majority of the day but still get bright, indirect light.

-They will do well in low light, but will grow faster with brighter light.
+ZZ Chameleon will do well in low light, but will grow faster with brighter light.
 A low light plant can pretty much survive anyplace inside your home as long as you have a window in the room.
 Remember, low light does not mean no light and plants will grow based on how much light they receive.

-They like the soil to be completely dry before the next watering.
+ZZ Chameleon likes the soil to be completely dry before the next watering.
 This can take up to 4 weeks in an average home environment but it will vary depending on the time of year, your environment and lighting conditions.
 For them, it's always safer to underwater or water when you see signs of lack of water (i.e. wrinkly or soft leaves).
 Water a little more often in the warmer months.

+ZZ Chameleon is generally pest-resistant, but keep an eye out for signs of distress that could indicate a pest problem.
+Dust the leaves occasionally to keep them shiny and healthy.
 They are a slow grower, but as long as you don't put them under the sun and don't overwater them, they'll be incredibly low maintenance.
 We recommend growing Chameleon in bright light so you get to enjoy more colourful new growth.

-This plant is moderately toxic and can cause some adverse reactions when ingested so it is best to not let your pets eat it, which we advise for all plants in general.
+ZZ Chameleon is moderately toxic and can cause some adverse reactions when ingested so it is best to not let your pets eat it, which we advise for all plants in general.
 The severity of the reaction will depend on how much of the plant is ingested but, if you know your pet typically does not eat your plants, this plant will be suitable for your home..

 Learn MoreView PlantZZ Lucky Wide Leaf